rashed1a/autoscan-v2/README.md

 # autoscan-v2
-AutoScan is a Linux based vulnerability assessment tools that develop for scan website using bash scripting.
+AutoScan-v2 is a Linux based vulnerability assessment tools that develop for scan website using bash scripting.